-Other claims about hypothetical normativity are more disputed.
+Other claims about hypothetical normativity are more disputed:

 - One question is how hypothetical and categorical relations compare.
 Which of Huey, Dewey, and Louie is doing best, epistemically?
 Dewey is the most coherent.
-But Louie's belief conform most closely to his evidence, and Dewey's the least.
-I won't propose any straightforward ranking of these subjects, though other proposals I'll make do bear on this.7 - Another question is how hypothetical and categorical relations agglomerate.
+But Louie has the most beliefs that conform to his evidence, and Dewey the least.
+I won't propose any straightforward ranking of these subjects, though other proposals I'll make do bear on this.16 - Another question is how hypothetical and categorical relations agglomerate.
 My view is that hypothetical and categorical norms can combine to generate more hypothetical norms.
-That is, if attitudes A hypothetically support believing B, and your evidence is such as to make B categorically support C, then - even if you don't in fact infer from B to C - that can be enough to make A also hypothetically support C. But your actual attitudes towards B and C may interfere with this in complex ways.
+That is, if attitudes A hypothetically support believing B, and your evidence is such as to make B categorically support C, then-even if you don't in fact infer from B to C-that can be enough to make A also hypothetically support C. But your actual attitudes towards B and C may interfere with this in complex ways. - Some wide-scopers discuss cases where there's a body of attitudes $A_1...A_n$ that each seem to be justified, but you seem unjustified in holding them jointly.
+For example, if we're permissivists about some variety of justification, perhaps choice B and choice not-B might be equally OK, but choosing both not be OK.
+Quinn's self-torturer17 gives another example of this.
+I agree that cases of hypothetical badness can also exhibit this form, where some attitudes only exhibit badness when held jointly.
+But unlike some theorists, I'm not convinced that everything exhibiting this form is a case of hypothetical badness.
+There may be facts about what combinations of attitudes one is categorically justified in having that aren't a function of the categorical justification of each attitude taken individually.
+But I can't defend this stance here. - When it comes to questions about what kind of "prospective" or "propositional" categorical justification you have, I think the